Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Why Can WSI-based Prognostic Knowledge be Transferred between Certain Cancers?

-By visualizing and comparing tissue annotations and attention heatmaps, we observe the knowledge that WSI-based prognostic models offer can be basically decoupled into three representative parts.
+By visualizing and comparing tissue annotations and attention heatmaps, we observe that the knowledge that prognostic models offer can be basically decoupled into three representative parts.
 To exhibit them, we select three test WSIs and show their results in Figure \ref{fig:heatmaps-vis-feats}.
-Our observations and analysis on them are as follows. \textbf{(1) Overlapping and useful regions}.
-As shown in Figure \ref{fig:heatmaps-vis-feats}(a), a transferred model $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$ can accurately identify the regions contributing to prognosis estimation (\textit{e.g.}, tumor or stroma tissue), just like the tailored $\mathcal{M}_{\mathcal{T}}$.
-Such ability in $\mathcal{M}_{\mathcal{S}}$ could lead to a positive transfer to $\mathcal{T}$. \textbf{(2) Dissimilar and useless regions} in Figure \ref{fig:heatmaps-vis-feats}(b).
-Moreover, $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$ could also mistakenly take unrelated regions (\textit{e.g.}, muscle) as its focus, while $\mathcal{M}_{\mathcal{T}}$ is able to ignore them.
-This could be caused by the difference between $\mathcal{S}$ and $\mathcal{T}$ in tissue phenotype. \textbf{(3) Dissimilar yet useful regions} in Figure \ref{fig:heatmaps-vis-feats}(c).
+Our observations are summarized as follows. \textbf{(1) Overlapping and useful regions}.
+As shown in Figure \ref{fig:heatmaps-vis-feats}(a), $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$ can also identify the tumor and stroma tissues that contribute to prognosis estimation, just like the specialized $\mathcal{M}_{\mathcal{T}}$.
+A primary reason is that there are general cellular prognostic patterns across different tissues~\citep{yu2016predicting,wulczyn2020deep,CHEN2022865}, \textit{e.g.}, large and irregularly shaped nuclei, unclear boundaries between tumor and normal tissue, \textit{etc}, and the transferred $\mathcal{M}_{\mathcal{S}}$ is able to identify these patterns. \textbf{(2) Dissimilar and useless regions} in Figure \ref{fig:heatmaps-vis-feats}(b). $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$ sometimes mistakenly take unrelated regions (\textit{e.g.}, muscle) as its focus, while $\mathcal{M}_{\mathcal{T}}$ can ignore them.
+This could be caused by the intrinsic difference between $\mathcal{S}$ and $\mathcal{T}$ in tissue phenotype. \textbf{(3) Dissimilar yet useful regions} in Figure \ref{fig:heatmaps-vis-feats}(c).
 Most importantly, we observe that $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$ can identify the complete and useful regions overlooked by $\mathcal{M}_{\mathcal{T}}$.
-Such feature of $\mathcal{M}_{\mathcal{S}}$ not only contributes to a positive transfer but can also be leveraged to improve the model's performance on $\mathcal{T}$.
+This capability of $\mathcal{M}_{\mathcal{S}}$ not only contributes to a positive transfer but also could be utilized to improve the model's performance on $\mathcal{T}$.